Thre4dripper/Reusable-Atomic-Workflows/CODE_OF_CONDUCT.md

 # 🤝 Code of Conduct

-Thank you for being part of the **Reusable Workflows** community! 🎉
+Thank you for being part of the **Reusable Atomic Workflows** community! 🎉
 We’re committed to creating a welcoming, safe, and inclusive environment for everyone.

 This Code of Conduct outlines the expectations for behavior within our community.